enimmy/bhop-get-stats/README.md

 	* The update rate on the actual bar slider is now divorced from the number, they are both still accurate, but players who like using the bar now get updates more often while number users can still use their number without it being too fast

 * OFFSETS:
-	* No real changes, just merged in now.
+	* Should properly detect every type of strafe (normal, sideways, reverse, halfsideways, etc)
+   	* moved "really good" action onto -1 offset instead of 0
+   	* altered no press detection to detect whether you're normal or sideways

  * SPEEDOMETER
-   	* Added option to have colors based on current gain, instead of just gaining/maintaining/losing speed.
+   	* Added option to have colors based on current gain, instead of just gaining/maintaining/losing speed

+* FJT
+	* Nothing really changed, just merged into the plugin